ShipStream/middleware/README.md

 ```
 $ source .env
-$ ssh -R 80:localhost:${HOST_PORT} localhost.run
+$ ssh -R 80:localhost:${HOST_PORT} nokey@localhost.run
 ```

-Upon a successful connection, you will be given a unique domain name like `user-938444e1.localhost.run`.
+Upon a successful connection, you will be given a unique domain name like `4c0dfddeedc0d8.lhr.life`.
 On the free plans this will only last a few hours before it needs to be refreshed with a new domain name.
 Use this url in the `app/etc/local.xml` config file for the `default/middleware/system/base_url` value: